What is eczema?

 - Some people with eczema avoid social activities because they are uncomfortable and/or self-conscious.

-- In persons with darker skin, eczema may leave dark marks which linger for months.
+- In persons with darker skin, inflammation from eczema may leave dark marks that linger for months.

 Can eczema be prevented?

-There are steps you can take to prevent eczema outbreaks, including:
+There are steps you can take to prevent eczema outbreaks:

 - Establish a skin care routine, and follow your doctor's recommendations for keeping your skin healthy.

-- Wear gloves for jobs that require putting your hands in water.
+- Wear gloves for jobs in which you have to put your hands in water.
 Wear cotton gloves under plastic gloves to absorb sweat, and wear gloves outside, especially during the winter months.

 - Use mild soap for your bath or shower, and pat your skin dry instead of rubbing.
 Apply a moisturizing cream or ointment immediately after drying your skin to help seal in the moisture.
-Reapply cream or ointment 2 to 3 times a day.
+Reapply cream or ointment two to three times a day.

-- Take baths or showers with tepid as opposed to hot water temperature.
+- Take baths or showers with tepid (lukewarm) rather than hot water temperature.

-- Drink at least 8 glasses of water each day.
+- Drink at least eight glasses of water each day.
 Water helps to keep your skin moist.